What’s the best way to learn? Observing these learning principles can make learning events and experiences value adding.

-- Put your newly acquired knowledge or skill into use
+Put your newly acquired knowledge into use

 A Lamp on a Stand

-- Recognise that God is involve in the learning process
+Recognize that God is involve in the learning process

 The Parable of the Growing Seed

-The principles we just discussed encompass everything.
+The learning principles we just discussed encompass everything.
 A technical expertise can not be attained unless a principle is applied consistently.
 Experience on a certain skill is good for our market value.

 For investors, it is wise to first address the culture and systems of the company to make it conducive to learning.
 Then we can invest on training and development program.

 For line managers, a training program is not the answer to every behavioral problem of the employee.
 Instead, ensure that the company guidelines are implemented so that employee behavior is aligned with the company mission and vision.
 Give feedback and suggest if the guidelines are not in sync with reality.